 What’s your favorite book?

 My all-time favorite book is Pride and Prejudice by Jane Austen.

 If you’re looking for book recommendations, some of my favorite YA books are listed on the Recommended Reading page.
 (LINK)

 Do you have any pets?

-I have three cats: Calexandria Josephine, Blackland Rockwell III, and Stormus Enormous.
-I wish I could take credit for the names, but that was all my husband’s doing.
+My husband and I have three cats: Calexandria Josephine, Blackland Rockwell III, and Stormus Enormous.

 I’m writing a book!
 Will you read and critique my manuscript?